Rating: NC-17, ~15,000 words.

 Rodney left because he couldn't stay, even if he wasn't sure why.

-see each other, though, and it wasn't really unexpected.
+They didn't see each other, though, and it wasn't really unexpected.
 Senior staff meetings, of course, where Sheppard and Carson sat on the extreme other end of the table and waited for Rodney to leave first instead of attempting to walk past him.
 In the mess, where Rodney had become a sort of pariah, as too many of the tables had mixed groups; they'd gotten nearly two dozen natural carriers, and as much as Rodney wanted to complain, it was easier to relocate one man than twenty-four.

 Finally, they saw each other in the corridors, where Sheppard would nod and Rodney would stuff his hands in his pockets and his chest would squeeze tightly.